lwilletts/fwm/README.md

 #### tile

 Tile windows on a given screen in a variety of manners.
-Still under development.
+Tiling logic still under development.

 #### watcher